FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 Since Kubernetes and its alternatives are incredibly complex to operate many cloud providers take on this burden, and offer containers as a service to customers.

-Note that containers are the topic of the next lecture so we won't cover them in detail here.
+Note that containers are the topic of the [next lecture](../4-containers/index.md) so we won't cover them in detail here.

 ## Stream processing and Business Intelligence tools

 One of the most complex setups to run in an on-premises environment is something nowadays known as a datalake.
 IT aggregates data from many different source databases  and allows data scientists to extract valuable information from it.
 It is not uncommon to see several dozen source database.
 What's more, some analyses require close to real time data processing.

 The tools usually seen in such as setup are [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html), [Apache Spark](https://spark.apache.org/), [Kafka](https://kafka.apache.org/), and several more.
 The number of source databases and the number of tools listed here should tell you how complex such a setup can be.
 This is one of the reasons why even large, traditional corporations are seriously considering moving their data analytics into the cloud.

 ## Deployment pipelines

-While there are many, many more services on offer in the cloud we'd like to mention a final piece to the puzzle: CI/CD systems or deployment pipelines.
+While there are many, many more services on offer in the cloud we'd like to mention a final piece to the puzzle: deployment pipelines.
 These deployment pipelines allow a DevOps engineer to build automatic software deployment systems with relative ease.
+Deployment pipelines may start with something simple like a CI/CD system that an engineer can extend with calls to an API, or may include full-on code quality tools, test systems and management for the production environment.

 The general idea is that the code is handled in a version control system such as git.
 When the code is pushed into the version control system an automatic build and deployment process is started.
 This can involve compiling the source code to automatic tests running.
 The deployment pipeline then takes care of copying the software to the appropriate environment, such as creating a container and deploying it to the CaaS environment or creating virtual machines with the appropriate code.

 When this service is offered by the cloud provider that runs the infrastructure themselves, these are usually tightly integrated, allowing a prospective user to simply point-and-click to create the whole environment.
 It is debatable if such an automatically created environment is suitable for production use, but it may give a good starting point to customize the setup from.

+Typical services that offer deployment pipelines: CircleCI, GitHub actions, AWS CodePipeline